ambientkit/ambientkit.github.io/docs/architecture/envars.md

 # Environment Variables

-Environment variables are one way to get information into the application at runtime.
+Environment variables are one way to get information into the app at runtime.
 At a minimum, Ambient (more precisely the Session Manager) needs to have a session key so it can encrypt user sessions.
 Ambient is not opinioned about how you load the environment variables so you can load them from anywhere.
 We use the [`github.com/joho/godotenv`](https://github.com/joho/godotenv) package for reading from `.env` files.

 You can also use the `envdetect.LoadDotEnv()` call to determine if `AMB_DOTENV=true` so you have control over when the `.env` file is loaded.